When coordination pays off

 Reaping the rewards of coordination

 Eventually, all that internal coordination paid off.
-Most merchants could turn on Link with no integration changes or by changing only few lines.
-We also recommended all new Stripe users to add Link to their Payment Intent integration.
-Unlike in the 2019 Charges to Payment Intents migration, we didn’t need to redo the documentation to accommodate Link.
+Most merchants could turn on Link with no integration changes or by changing only a few lines of code.
+Stripe also recommended Link to all new users in the standard Payment Intents integration.
+We barely had to change the documentation to do that.

-We wouldn't have closed half of our initial enterprise deals if we had asked them to integrate with another API from scratch.
+It also helped with enterprise.
+We wouldn't have closed half of our first deals if we had asked them to integrate with another API from scratch.
 And it would’ve taken us twice as long to close the rest of the deals.
-The API integration cost, measured in developer time, is often bigger than the cost of whatever Stripe is selling!
+To merchants, the cost of integrating the API, measured in developer time, is often bigger than the cost of whatever Stripe is selling!
 Big merchants have dozens of dependencies on Stripe's API beyond the checkout form (refunds, disputes, reconciliation, counting fees, taxes, etc).
 If in each of those flows they needed to account for Link separately, Link would've gotten nowhere.

 By adding Link to Payment Intents, we bypassed most of those costs.